-6.14.
+- 7.22.
 In Richmond, there is one existing Traveller site in the borough in Hampton containing 12 pitches which are managed by Richmond Housing Partnership (RHP).
-The Council's research on Gypsies and Travellers in 2013 and 2015 (report published in 2016) suggested that there is no demonstrated need for additional pitches; although there is a need to protect the existing site.
-The London Plan also sets out in the supporting text to Policy H14 that the Mayor will initiate and lead a London-wide gypsy and traveller accommodation needs assessment and will work to support boroughs in finding ways to make provision for gypsy and traveller accommodation.
+The Council's latest research on Gypsies and Travellers (published in 2023) suggests that there is no demonstrated need for additional pitches on the existing Traveller site, nor any signals indicating unmet need arising from elsewhere in the borough, although there is a need to protect the existing site. - 7.23.
+The London Plan also sets out in the supporting text to Policy H14 that the Mayor will initiate and lead a London-wide Gypsy and Traveller Needs Assessment and will work to support boroughs in finding ways to make provision for gypsy and traveller accommodation.
+This work is being undertaken by consultants RRR with a draft report is expected later in 2023.

-- 6.15.
+- 7.24.
 While gypsies and travellers could be considered a strategic issue, there do not seem to be pressing cross-boundary issues which have been raised by neighbouring authorities or prescribed bodies regarding pitch provision or unauthorised encampments.
 In DtC meetings with Elmbridge, Spelthorne, Hounslow, Kingston and the GLA, Richmond outlined that the research is due to be updated which will acknowledge some recent unauthorised encampments.
-Neighbouring authorities also outlined their research. - 6.16.
+Neighbouring authorities also outlined their research. - 7.25.
 Elmbridge outlined their research updated in 2020 and are expecting to meet need through the intensification of existing sites and have also undertaken a further riverboat assessment.
 Spelthorne have undertaken a needs assessment which identified need for 15 plots for travelling showpeople and are looking at a possible site allocation.
-Hounslow is also looking into future needs for travelling showpeople and acknowledges unauthorised plots/sites in the borough, while the Kingston Gypsy and Traveller Accommodation Needs Assessment identifies a need for 44 additional pitches. - 6.17.
-Elmbridge representations on the Regulation 18 draft Local Plan noted that Policy 41 'Moorings and floating structures' where Richmond will resist new proposals for houseboats unless they are replacements, should be justified by an evidence base that supports this policy.
+Hounslow is also looking into future needs for travelling showpeople and acknowledges unauthorised plots/sites in the borough, while the Kingston Gypsy and Traveller Accommodation Needs Assessment identifies a need for 44 additional pitches.

-6.18.
-GLA representations on the draft Plan welcome reference to the Mayor's future London-wide Gypsy and Traveller accommodation needs assessment.
+- 7.26.
+Elmbridge representations on the Regulation 18 draft Local Plan noted that Policy 41 'Moorings and floating structures' where Richmond will resist new proposals for houseboats unless they are replacements, should be justified by an evidence base that supports this policy. - 7.27.
+GLA representations on the draft Plan welcome reference to the Mayor's future London-wide Gypsy and Traveller Accommodation Needs Assessment.
 During the DtC discussion, the GLA emphasised the need to meet pitch requirements if identified.

-6.19.
+7.28.
 The Council will continue to keep the GLA and neighbouring boroughs informed with regard to Richmond's ability to meet the identified need for gypsy and traveller pitches.
 Richmond will update the Council's previous research from 2016, which will also acknowledge some recent unauthorised encampments and consider the accommodation needs of riverboat dwellers.